 The fact that the larvae eat on the surface means that damaged or overripe portions of fruits and vegetables can be taken away without the rest being thrown away for fear of retaining any growing larvae.
 Fruit flies have a huge reproductive potential.

 If given a chance, they will lay roughly 500 eggs.
 It takes roughly a week to complete the lifecycle from egg to adult.

 In the kitchen, ripe fruits and vegetables attract fruit flies in particular.
 Drains, garbage disposals, empty bottles and cans, trash containers, mops, and cleaning cloths are all places where they can breed.
 A moist sheet of fermenting material is required for the development.

 Infestations might start with overripe fruits or vegetables that have been affected before being brought into the house.
 Adults can also fly in via poorly screened windows and doors from the outside.
 They are mostly bothersome pests.

-They do, however, pose a risk of contaminating food with germs and other disease-causing organisms.
+However, they pose a risk of contaminating food with germs and other disease-causing organisms.

 Origin and reasons why fruit flies are in your kitchen